Doctor of Philosophy candidate

 Irmine also got to spend two days as an intern for Storiiu Sdn Bhd; a highpoint of the programme for her.

 “They’re a premium food and beverage distributor, focusing on products that are high in quality and have a great story to tell.
 Two of the products Storiiu Sdn distributes throughout Malaysia are New Zealand products; Comvita Manuka Honey and SHOTT concentrated fruit syrups.
 It was great to have the hands-on work experience and witness New Zealand brands integrating into the Malaysian market.”

 Irmine has some great advice for other students.

 “AUT allows you to create your own destiny; therefore, as you study, be curious, be flexible and step out of your comfort zone.
 Learning is power, the more you feed into it the more powerful you become.”

 AUT’s overall vibe stands out from other universities, she says.

-“I like the approach this university takes to my degree; the innovations and the forward-thinking.”
+“I like the approach this university takes to the business programmes; the innovations and the forward-thinking.”